-Shortly after returning to Canada in 1945, he joined the reserve battalion of the Queen’s Own Rifles rising to the rank of Lieutenant Colonel commanding the regiment from 1960 to 1963.
-In 1963, he and his wife, Jean, attended the royal wedding of Colonel-in-Chief Princess Alexandra in Westminster Abbey.
+Shortly after returning to Canada he joined the reserve (3rd) battalion of the Queen’s Own Rifles rising to the rank of Lieutenant Colonel and commanding the regiment from 1960 to 1963.
+In 1963, he and his wife Jean (married in 1940) attended the royal wedding of Colonel-in-Chief Princess Alexandra in Westminster Abbey.

 He retired from military service in 1963 to enjoy his cottage on an island in Georgian Bay.

 He resumed his plumbing apprenticeship, and eventually taught at the Provincial Institute of Trades, then Central Technical School and finally Danforth Technical School where he retired as assistant department head in 1978 at which time he and his wife became snow birds spending winters in Florida.

 He was a 50 year member of The Royal Canadian Legion, Branch 344 (Queen’s Own Rifles) in Toronto.